 CKS has implemented the Minds in Motion program for our Pre-K and early primary students.
 In evaluating the program, we learned that encouraging the physiological development of balance leads children to measurable gains academically, socially, behaviorally, and athletically.
-See Principal Smith's note regarding Minds in Motion, and view a little about the program in the video below.
-The benefits of incorporating Minds in Motion into our primary grades are echoed in the article, "Why Kids Need to Move, Touch and Experience to Learn," published in KQED News in March, 2015.
+See a little about the program in the video below.
+The benefits of incorporating Minds in Motion into our preschool grades are echoed in the article, "Why Kids Need to Move, Touch and Experience to Learn," published in KQED News in March, 2015.